Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_datacaching.md

 ### Defining

-Apizr comes with a `Cache` attribute witch activate result data caching at any level (all Assembly apis, interface apis or specific api method).
+Apizr comes with a `Cache` attribute which activate result data caching at any level (all Assembly apis, interface apis or specific api method).

 Here is classic api an example:
 ```csharp